-Herbs under and over the skin of your turkey impart the most delicious flavor and amazing aroma.
-Add maple syrup to the turkey’s natural fat for basting puts it in a whole other category.
-The skin gets crisp and very brown from the caramelizing of the maple syrup.
+I make Herbed Roast Turkey with Maple Glaze with herbs under and over the turkey skin.
+They impart the most delicious flavor and amazing aroma.
+Add maple syrup to the turkey’s natural fat for basting for a whole other layer of sweet deliciousness.
+The skin on Herbed Roast Turkey with Maple Glaze gets crisp and mahogany brown from the caramelizing of the maple syrup.
 It is crackling and scrumptious.
 Can’t get fresh herbs?
 Be sure you have new bottles of dried ones and use those.
-I recommend new bottles because the color of the herbs will be brighter and the flavor and aroma more pronounced.
+The dried herbs in new bottles will be brighter and have a more pronounced flavor and aroma.

 Note: After you’ve carved your turkey, don’t throw away the frame.
 Use it to make Turkey Soup.